rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/apptainer.md

 > Apptainer is one of the container technology implementations; Docker is, for example, another.
 They work differently manner and are not fully compatible.
 Apptainer is suited for HPC environments but can also run images from the Docker repository.
 > Users can deploy containers, and inside those containers can access the same resources as they can access outside of those containers - nothing more.
 > Container technology described here is focused only on building and deploying Linux containers on Linux host systems.

+Documentation is available on the official [Apptainer's documentation website](https://apptainer.org/docs/)

 ### Containers and apptainer